TNA World Beer Drinking Championship: History

 Leading up to Genesis, Young and Storm had a beer drinking contest on the November 1, 2007 episode of Impact!, after Storm lost to Kaz in a semi-final match of The 2007 Fight for the Right Tournament.
 Young won the championship at Genesis, after Storm passed out during the segment.
 This led to a bout between Storm and Young at TNA's Turning Point PPV event on December 2, 2007, which Young won.
 Storm challenged Young to another drinking contest on the January 3, 2008 episode of Impact!.
 On January 6, 2008 at TNA's Final Resolution PPV event, Storm and Young competed in what was called the Beer Drinking Championship Series, which was a series of drinking contests.

 The first round was a "never have I ever" round, in which the participants had to admit to experiences they had never been involved in.
 If the opponent had partaken in a similar action he was forced to drink a shot.
 Storm was the victor of this round.
 The second round was contested with both participants having beer bottles taped to their hands and neither being allowed to go to the bathroom.
 Young won after Storm wet himself, which was confirmed by Ms. Jackie, now named Jackie Moore.
 The third round involved the two drinking shots; it was won by Storm after Young passed out because Storm had drugged him.
 With Storm winning two contests to one, he earned the ability to determine their match at TNA's Against All Odds PPV event on February 10, 2008.
 At Against All Odds, Young defeated Storm to retain the TNA World Beer Drinking Championship after Rhino interfered attacking Storm.
 On the February 28, 2008 episode of Impact!, a Ladder match for the World Beer Drinking Championship was held between Storm and Young.
 Storm won the bout after Moore climbed a ladder and retrieved the championship for Storm without the referee seeing.
 On the March 6, 2008 episode of Impact!, Rhino stole the title belt from Storm and bashed the belt across a ring post, thus destroying it and ending the storyline surrounding it.

 Belt designs

 When the title was revealed at Genesis, Chris Sokol of the Canadian Online Explorer spoke of its design in his review of the event.
 Sokol stated it looked like "a plastic spinner belt with a beer bottle attached to it."
+The belt was actually a toy WWE Championship.